-As advisors, they take a role as ambassadors for the Institute, helping educate the public on the unique role the Institute plays to help advance the science and research of policing.
+As advisors, they take a role as ambassadors for NPI, helping educate the public on the unique role NPI plays to help advance the science and research of policing.
 They support us by generously contributing their intellectual capital, volunteering their time, and in many cases, providing financial support.

 Their role is distinct, vital, and critical.
-They support and compliment the Board of Directors, executive leadership, and the Institute as a whole while serving the public interest to help the policing profession best serve our citizenry.
+They support and compliment the Board of Directors, executive leadership, and NPI as a whole while serving the public interest to help the policing profession best serve our citizenry.

 Michael Valenti - Executive Director of Business Strategies

 Mr. Valenti has a broad range of experience in both the public and private sectors encompassing the areas of law enforcement, consulting and finance.
 Upon his retirement from the Port Authority Police Department of N.Y.& N.J. in 2008, he successfully transitioned into the business world.
 From 2017-19, Mr. Valenti served as a partner with Beechwood Capital Advisors, and in 2016 he co-founded Wise Fool Films.